ClavelLab/genome-assembly/README.md

 ## Changelog

+* v7.2.2: Fix tRNAs and 5S parsing from updated Bakta annotation.
 * v7.2.1: Fix bugs related to Bakta version bump (force outdir and explicit column names)
 * v7.2: Update Bakta to 1.9.3 and the associated database should be minimum v5.0
 * v7.0: Concatenate genome and plasmids sequences (if any).
 Add plasmids proteins annotations.